The MuniScore™ Methodology

 Average Into Factors

 Each factor score is the simple average of its available metric scores.
-If a metric can’t be computed, it’s excluded from the average — not counted as zero.
+If a metric can’t be computed, it is excluded from the average rather than counted as zero.

 3